remy-phelipot/gta5checkscript/README.md

 1. Go into your install directory and create a shortcut for `GTAVLauncher.exe`
 2. Right-click on the new shortcut and go to Properties
 3. On the Shortcut tab, add `-verify` to the end of the Target text box.
-For example, if your shortcut has `"C:\Program Files\Rockstar Games\Grand Theft Auto V\GTALauncher.exe"` to start, then it should look like this with the new flag `"C:\Program Files\Rockstar Games\Grand Theft Auto V\GTALauncher.exe" -verify`.
+For example, if your shortcut has
+    `"C:\Program Files\Rockstar Games\Grand Theft Auto V\GTALauncher.exe"`
+to start, then it should look like this with the new flag
+    `"C:\Program Files\Rockstar Games\Grand Theft Auto V\GTALauncher.exe" -verify`
 4. Hit OK
 5. Run this shortcut (may have to run as administrator)